Working at Walmart.com

 Cons: One bad walk and I’m fired, or my brand is completely damaged.

-Sales Associate in Waynesboro:
+Deli Associate in Fayetteville:

-Overnight Stocker in Fayetteville:
+Overnight Stocker in Coraopolis: